 CNES projects library

 SuperCam is the result of close collaboration between the U.S. Los Alamos National Laboratory (LANL) and the IRAP astrophysics and planetology research institute (France), with a contribution from the University of Valladolid (Spain).
-Design and construction of the French contribution to SuperCam, called the Mast Unit, is being coordinated by IRAP with CNES oversight.
-Other French laboratories—the Midi-Pyrenees Observatory (OMP), the LAB astrophysics laboratory in Bordeaux, the LESIA space and astrophysics instrumentation research laboratory and the LATMOS atmospheres, environments and space observations laboratory—are also contributing elements of the instrument.
-SuperCam was delivered in June 2019 to Los Alamos National Laboratory (LANL).
+Design and construction of the French contribution to SuperCam, called the Mast Unit, was coordinated by IRAP with CNES oversight.
+Other French laboratories—the Midi-Pyrenees Observatory (OMP), the LAB astrophysics laboratory in Bordeaux, the LESIA space and astrophysics instrumentation research laboratory and the LATMOS atmospheres, environments and space observations laboratory—also contributed elements of the instrument.
+SuperCam was delivered to LANL in June 2019.